markh-de/KiVar/README.md

 _Note:_ As arguments can be separated by _any_ number of space characters, each separation that uses multiple spaces will result in a single space character in the final content.
 For strings that shall be assigned in a verbatim way (such as a URL), it is highly recommended to use quoting techniques (discussed later).

-Examples:
+_Examples_

-The following input Choice Argument Lists will result in the following content strings (other resulting data ignored for now):
+The Content Specifiers in the following input Choice Argument Lists will result in the following Content strings:

-Choice Argument List input | Resulting content string | Explanation
+Choice Argument List input | Resulting Content string | Explanation
 -------------------------- | ------------------------ | -----------
 `100nF`                    | `100nF`                  | Simple single arguments can be noted without escaping or quoting as long as they don't contain certain special characters (discussed later).
 `470µF 10%`                | `470µF 10%`              | Uncritical text, no verbatim adoption of the arguments required.